Donald-Rupin/zab/README.md

 The file IO overlay provides simple asynchronous read/write operations to the user.
 An `async_file` is essentially just a wrapper for `fopen`, `fread`, and `fwrite`.

 Unlike other event loops, file io is not designated to its own thread.
 This is because, by default, zab utilises all physical cores on the running device already.
 Instead, all file io is designated to the last event loop maintained by the `engine`.
 For example, if the `engine` is running 4 threads, all file io is done in thread 3.
-This is a common theme for zab, where all "system" or "overlay" functionality that does not rely on a specific thread, will be placed in the last thread.

 See `includes/zab/file_io_overlay.hpp` for more comprehensive documentation.